camunda/camunda-docs/docs/self-managed/installation/run-local/docker-compose.md

 :::note
 We recommend to use [Helm + KIND](/self-managed/installation/run-local/local-kubernetes-cluster.md) instead of Docker Compose for local environments, as the Helm configurations are battle-tested and much closer to production systems.
 :::

+## Web Modeler

+An additional Docker Compose configuration to run Web Modeler is also available in the [camunda-platform](https://github.com/camunda/camunda-platform/blob/main/docker-compose-web-modeler.yaml) repository.
+Follow the instructions in the [README](https://github.com/camunda/camunda-platform#web-modeler-self-managed) to utilize this configuration.